Aliases for CKM Gene

 GeneCards Summary for CKM Gene

 CKM (Creatine Kinase, M-Type) is a Protein Coding gene.
-Diseases associated with CKM include prostate rhabdomyosarcoma and dressler's syndrome.
-Among its related pathways are Arginine and proline metabolism and Metabolism.
+Diseases associated with CKM include Prostate Rhabdomyosarcoma and Dressler's Syndrome.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Regulation of retinoblastoma protein.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
 An important paralog of this gene is CKMT1B.

 UniProtKB/Swiss-Prot for CKM Gene

 Reversibly catalyzes the transfer of phosphate between ATP and various phosphogens (e.g. creatine phosphate).
 Creatine kinase isoenzymes play a central role in energy transduction in tissues with large, fluctuating energy demands, such as skeletal muscle, heart, brain and spermatozoa.